 Homeless Student Stability Program

-The Homeless Student Stability Program (HSSP) was established in 2016 when the Legislature passed the Homeless Student Stability and Opportunity Gap Act, which amends state laws related to improving educational outcomes for homeless students through increased identification services, in-school supports, and housing stability.
+The Legislature established the Homeless Student Stability Program (HSSP) in 2016 with passage of the Homeless Student Stability and Opportunity Gap Act, which amended state laws related to improving educational outcomes for homeless students through increased identification services, in-school supports and housing stability.

 If you or someone you know needs assistance, you can find help using this list of Washington State Homeless Adult & Family Coordinated Entry Sites (PDF) or 211 Washington Information Network (web).